4awpawz/buster/README.md

 ## features

-1. MD5 hash-based file names
+1. renames files using MD5 hash-based cache busting file names

-1. cache bust in place or a different target
+1. cache bust in place or target a different folder

-1. replaces references found in files to original files names with their MD5 hash-based file names
+1. replaces references in files to original files names with their MD5 hash-based file names

 1. outputs a manifest to manifest.json

-1. restores your project back to its original state
+1. can restore your project back to its original state

-1. configurable with the command line, .buster.json, package.json and your own scripts
+1. configurable via the command line, .buster.json, package.json and your own scripts

 1. scriptable and easily integrates into your projects and workflow